Affiliate links on Android Authority may earn us a commission. Learn more.

 HUAWEI knows that no matter what, the HUAWEI-US ban can’t touch its Chinese business.
 The company is so beloved in China that it could become a China-only brand and survive handily for decades.
 HUAWEI isn’t the kind of company that would roll over that easily, though.

 As far as we can tell, HUAWEI plans to move forward with its usual plans of releasing at least one major flagship phone each year and other smaller launches whenever it’s appropriate.
-It can’t use Google apps, but it can still use Android.
-The Play Store is off-limits, but App Gallery is getting stronger.
-It can’t make its own processors, but there are other companies from which it can buy chips.
+It can’t use Google apps, but App Gallery is getting stronger.
+Now that Harmony OS NEXT exists, it isn’t even depending on open-source Android.
+It is truly on its own.

 The question then becomes how long the company can keep this up before the smartphone division loses more money than it makes.
 But don’t write HUAWEI off — it’s already proven it can survive things that many other companies couldn’t.